joshourisman/django-pydantic-settings/README.md

 application = get_wsgi_application()
 ```

 The `SetUp` class will automatically look for the standard `DJANGO_SETTINGS_MODULE` environment variable, read it, confirm that it points to an existing Python module, and load that module.
-Your `DJANGO_SETTINGS_MODULE` variable should point to a `pydantic_settings.settings.Settings` sub-class (though technically any Python class that defines a `dict()` method which returns a Python dictionary of key/value pairs matching the required Django settings will work).
+Your `DJANGO_SETTINGS_MODULE` variable should point to a `pydantic_settings.settings.PydanticSettings` sub-class (though technically any Python class that defines a `dict()` method which returns a Python dictionary of key/value pairs matching the required Django settings will work).
 Calling the `configure()` method will then use the specified module to configure your project's Django settings.

 ## Database configuration